-- Fellows must be selected independently by the institution submitting a Proposal to establish its fellowship program, or if designated by that institution, the institution at which the fellows will be trained or by another independent selection organization. - EMD Serono shall not be involved in the review of fellowship applications or the selection of fellows. - 1.
-If your institution's fellowship selection process has already closed (i.e., you have already selected one or more fellows for the particular Fellowship program for which you are requesting funding), then you may disclose in your Proposal the Fellows' names, CVs, biographies, and their specific research or activities to be undertaken.
-This may provide important factual information to inform EMD Serono's evaluation of the nature, scope, and quality of the fellowship work to be undertaken by the institution, as well as the qualifications of the institution's personnel performing such work. - If your institution's fellowship selection process has not already closed and Fellows have not yet been selected, please do not disclose in your Proposal the Fellows' names, CVs, or biographies.
-The proposed research to be undertaken may be disclosed, as it provides important factual information to inform EMD Serono's evaluation of the nature and scope of the Proposal.
+- Fellows must be selected independently by the institution submitting a Proposal to establish its fellowship program, or if designated by that institution, the institution at which the fellows will be trained or by another independent selection organization. - Fellows may not be selected based on their race, gender, or any other protected class.
+As a condition of receiving the fellowship funds, the organization is required to represent and warrant to EMD Serono that it, and any institution designated by it to select fellows, shall not select or award any fellowship funds to any fellow based on their race, gender, or any other protected class. - EMD Serono shall not be involved in the review of fellowship applications or the selection of fellows, even if asked. - If your institution's fellowship selection process has already closed (i.e., you have already selected one or more fellows for the Fellowship program for which you are requesting funding), then you may disclose in your Proposal the Fellows' names, CVs, biographies, and their specific research or activities to be undertaken.
+This may provide important information to inform EMD Serono's evaluation of the nature, scope, and quality of the fellowship work to be undertaken by the institution, as well as the qualifications of the institution's personnel performing such work.

-- EMD Serono may be involved in an awards ceremony at which the fellowships are announced. - If NIH or another similar federal or state agency is the organization submitting a Proposal, fellows must be intramural physicians at those agencies.
+- 2. If your institution's fellowship selection process has not already closed and Fellows have not yet been selected, please do not disclose in your Proposal the names, CVs, or biographies of any potential fellows.
+The proposed research to be undertaken may (and should) be disclosed, as it provides important information to inform EMD Serono's evaluation of the nature and scope of the Proposal. - EMD Serono may be involved in an awards ceremony at which the fellowships are announced. - If NIH or another similar federal or state agency is the organization submitting a Proposal, fellows must be intramural physicians at those agencies.

-Reconciliation of Funding
+• Reconciliation of Funding

-At the end of your fellowship program (typically in the summer of 2025), you will need to provide a reconciliation of funds, which certifies fellowship funds have been used for their intended purpose and no funds remain unused.
-The reconciliation is completed in EMD Serono's Request Management System, and you will be sent a reminder when it is time to log in and complete your reconciliation.
+At the end of the fellowship program (typically in the summer of 2027), organizations will need to provide a reconciliation of funds, which certifies fellowship funds have been used for their intended purpose and no funds remain unused.
+The reconciliation is completed in EMD Serono's Request Management System, and a reminder will be sent when it is time to log in and complete the reconciliation.